Gatherings restricted, schools closed: What's being done to fight COVID-19

 Manitoba

-The Manitoba government declared a provincewide state of emergency on March 20.
+The Manitoba government declared a provincewide state of emergency on March 20 and has extended it until May 17.

 The province has limited public gatherings to no more than 10 people.